dman-coders/drupal_testkit/SETUP.md

 ### Suggested - set up PATH

-To find your local vender/bin path so you can just type 'behat'.
+To find your local vender/bin path so you can just type 'behat' from now on.

     PATH=$PATH:vendor/bin